Coburg North, Melbourne — Serving All of Victoria

 An aluminium honeycomb filter is a dense matrix of small hexagonal aluminium cells, typically 3–10 mm across, packed into a stainless steel frame at a depth of around 50 mm.
 Air passing through the filter has to navigate through thousands of small passages.

 Grease capture works two ways: first, the small cell openings force air into many parallel paths that change direction multiple times (the same inertial impaction as baffle filters but at higher density).
 Second, the large internal surface area of the honeycomb gives grease droplets many more opportunities to contact metal and condense.
+Captured grease drains down through the cells and into the canopy gutter the same way baffle filters work.

 Key characteristics of aluminium honeycomb filters:

-• Higher upfront cost
+• Lower upfront cost than baffles

 Direct comparison: baffle vs honeycomb at a glance